cxh1996108/MATH590-02/README.md

 - Kalman_Filter.ipynb and test.ipynb are not available due to no spare research node.
 Might be updated in the furue.
 - We are not able to download Jupyter Notebook from QuantConnect.

-## My Notes

-- https://shimo.im/docs/3djPY86w8rPXwrVJ/ 「Math 590-02 Algorithmic Trading」, you can open Shimo App after copying the url or small program

-- https://shimo.im/docs/yXKkcxqJd8jTYW3H/ 「Notes on Algorithmic Trading and Quantitative Strategies」, you can open Shimo App after copying the url or small program

-- https://shimo.im/docs/yvkCryc3PGDqYXch/ 「Kalman Filter」, you can open Shimo App after copying the url or small program

 ## Pairs Trading Strategy